manuel-salvador/create-manu-app/README.md

 # create-manu-app

-This is an NPM package that allows you to quickly create a Next.js project and TypeScript, without the experimental app directory.
+This CLI tool allows you to quickly create a Next.js project and TypeScript, without the experimental app directory.
 Additionally, it installs Tailwind CSS and configures the necessary files.
-If you're creating a web3 project, it also installs RainbowKit.
+If you're creating a Web3 project, it also installs RainbowKit.

 ## Usage